fsantanna/pingus/ceu/README.md

 Otherwise, the `watching` block as a whole aborts and restarts the loop, falling back to the first click `await` @NN(await_1).

-Double click detection in Céu doesn't require any state variables and is entirely self-contained in the `loop` body  @NN(loop_do,-,loop_end).
+Double click detection in Céu doesn't require state variables and is entirely self-contained in the `loop` body  @NN(loop_do,-,loop_end).
 Furthermore, these 7 lines of code **only** detect the double click, leaving the actual effect to happen outside the loop @NN(emit).